mavlink/mavlink-devguide/en/services/mission.md

 ### Loiter Commands (`MAV_CMD_NAV_LOITER_*`) {#loiter_commands}

-Loiter commands are provided to allow a vehicle to hold at a waypoint based on time, number of turns, or indefinitely.
+Loiter commands are provided to allow a vehicle to hold at a location for a specified time or number of turns, until it reaches the specified altitude, or indefinitely.
-Multicopter vehicles stop at the specified location (within a *vehicle-specific* acceptance radius that is not set by the mission item).
+Multicopter vehicles stop at the specified point (within a *vehicle-specific* acceptance radius that is not set by the mission item).
-Forward-moving vehicles (e.g. fixed-wing) circle the point with the specified radius/direction.
+Forward-moving vehicles (e.g. fixed-wing) *circle* the point with the specified radius/direction.

 The commands are:
 - [MAV_CMD_NAV_LOITER_TIME](../messages/common.md#MAV_CMD_NAV_LOITER_TIME) - Loiter at specified location for a given amount of time after reaching the location.
 - [MAV_CMD_NAV_LOITER_TURNS](../messages/common.md#MAV_CMD_NAV_LOITER_TURNS) - Loiter at specified location for a given number of turns.
+- [MAV_CMD_NAV_LOITER_TO_ALT](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LOITER_TO_ALT) - Loiter at specified location until desired altitude is reached.
 - [MAV_CMD_NAV_LOITER_UNLIM](../messages/common.md#MAV_CMD_NAV_LOITER_UNLIM) - Loiter at specified location for an unlimited amount of time, yawing to face a given direction.

 The location and fixed-wing loiter radius parameters are common to all commands: